hellloxiaotian/MWDCNN/README.md

-This paper is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Bob Zhang, Yanning Zhang, David Zhang.
-Its codes are will be released when this paper is accepted.
+This paper as well as Multi-stage image denoising with the wavelet transform is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Bob Zhang, Yanning Zhang, David Zhang.
+It is accepted by the Pattern Recognition (SCI-IF:8.518) in 2022.

 ## Requirements (Pytorch)